bobbingwide/allow-reinstalls/README.md

 ## Description
 Allows plugins and themes to be updated using the standard WordPress plugin or theme update process.

 When you want to update a custom plugin or theme but don't have an automated process then you can use this plugin to allow you to install a new version of a plugin or theme without having to delete the existing plugin or theme.

-Tested with WordPress 5.0 and WordPress MultiSite.
+Tested with WordPress 5.9 and WordPress MultiSite.
+* Note: This plugin is no longer necessary.
+WordPress core functionality allows you to update existing plugins and themes.

 ## Installation